bmechigian/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Activities
-type: products
+type: Sports
 image: /img/products-jumbotron.jpg
 intro:
-  heading: What we offer
+  heading: Backcountry Skiing
   description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Your guide to planning the next great Ski Touring adventure.
+Find lodging/camping beta, where to ski, where to find the most up-to-date information, and access to guiding companies.
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >